DafneArreola/CMPU250/proposal/README.md

 Benjamin Kodi, Dafne Arreola, Jada Duggins, Alan Cedeno

 ## **1. Introduction**
 Real estate pricing is one of the many data analysis and prediction tasks that machine learning algorithms are employed for.
 However, these algorithms frequently provide biased predictions because of biased training data, algorithmic design, and historical socioeconomic inequities.
 If the training data contains biases such as gentrification, income segregation, or redlining, the model will perpetuate them, impacting real estate patterns and strengthening systemic disparities.

 Zillow's Zestimate is a well-known example of AI-driven real estate pricing since it estimates house prices based on past sales data, geographical trends, and property qualities.
+These estimates are used widely by buyers, sellers, and even real estate professionals to guide decision-making in setting list prices, making offers, and assessing investment opportunities.
+The Zestimate can shape buyer and seller expectations, which means that its biases can have real and lasting impacts on housing demand and valuation.
+In some cases, Zestimates have also been incorporated by lenders or local governments into broader valuation systems, amplifying their influence.

 While such models provide valuable insights, they may exacerbate housing inequalities by overvaluing or undervaluing properties in specific neighborhoods, particularly those with historically marginalized populations.
-This study investigates how AI-based housing price models inflate or deflate values in different New York Metrop...
+This study investigates how AI-based housing price models inflate or deflate values in different New York City demographic areas.

-This study examines Zillow real estate data, U.S. Census demographics, and Airbnb rental market trends to identify bias tendencies in AI-generated pricing projections.
+This study examines Zillow real estate data, NYC demographic datasets from the NYU Furman Center, and Airbnb rental market trends to identify bias tendencies in AI-generated pricing projections.
+In particular, we are interested in how short-term rental platforms like Airbnb may influence AI-driven price estimations.
+As these platforms increase demand and raise prices in targeted neighborhoods, they may be feeding signals into algorithms like Zestimate, potentially contributing to biased or inflated estimates.
 By pointing out differences between AI-generated property valuations and real market patterns, we hope to contribute to the larger conversation on algorithmic bias in housing markets.

 ## **2. Research Questions**
 This study explores the following key research questions: